 Rider availability varies by state.
 Contact John Hancock or a licensed agent to confirm which riders are available in your location.

-How Much is a John Hancock Life Insurance Policy?
+John Hancock Life Insurance Cost

 Coverage amount and policy type also impact premiums.
 Term policies cost less than permanent coverage.
 Longer terms usually have higher premiums than shorter ones.
 John Hancock reviews your application details and assigns a risk class, which determines your final rate.